TypeFox/monaco-components/packages/monaco-editor-wrapper/README.md

 This will clean, compile and build a bundle of the `monaco-editor-wrapper`, which you can reference in your own projects.
 For examples, you can see the top-level [README](../../README.md#getting-started) with details on running a local dev instance.

 ## Configuration
+s
 With release 2.0.0, the configuration approach is completely revised.

 The `UserConfig` now contains everything and is passed to the `start` function of the wrapper.
-Because [monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api) uses a VS Code extension like configuration approach, the `UserConfig` allows to configure monaco-editor the [classical way](./src/editorClassic.ts) or to use [monaco-vscode-api way](./src/editorVscodeApi.ts).
+Because [monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api) uses a VS Code extension like configuration approach, the `UserConfig` allows to configure monaco-editor the [classical way](./src/editorAppClassic.ts) or to use [monaco-vscode-api way](./src/editorAppVscodeApi.ts).
 Additionally, [monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api) brings VS Code services to monaco-editor it usually does not have (Textmate Support, VS Code Theme Support, Keybindings, etc.).
-The wrapper initializes the following services when you use monaco-vscode-api: *files*, *model*, *editor* and *configuration*.
+The wrapper initializes the following services from monaco-vscode-api independent of the editor mode: *model*, *editor* and *configuration*.

 ## Usage